 Aboriginal Sites of Importance in Outback Queensland

-Off the beaten track, away from the usual tourist destinations, outback Queensland is particularly hiding a number of unforgettable indigenous tourism experiences.
-Especially at the Brewarrina Fish Traps, Carnarvon George, and Wallaroo station you can experience and learn about dreamtime creation stories, age-old cultural practices and traditions, and Aboriginal art.
+Off the beaten track, away from the usual tourist destinations, outback Queensland particularly hides a number of unforgettable indigenous tourism experiences.
+Experience and learn about dreamtime creation stories, age-old cultural practices and traditions, and Aboriginal art at a number of locations around the state including the Brewarrina Fish Traps, Carnarvon George, and Wallaroo station.

 With Odyssey Traveller you can partake in a 14 day small group tour of Aboriginal sites of importance in Outback Queensland.
 Beginning and ending in Dubbo, we head north to south into Queensland and back discovering the big skies, stunning landscapes, and fascinating history of the outback communities and Aboriginal peoples of Western Queensland.
 Along the way we visit Aboriginal sites at the Brewarinna Fish Traps, one of the world’s oldest surviving man-made structures, and Camarvon National Park where we spend two nights.